-This year’s Imberbus event on Saturday 26th August is looking like it will be the biggest one yet, with people coming long distances to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.
+Last year’s Imberbus event on 26th August 2017 was the biggest one yet, with people coming long distances to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.

-We will therefore be enhancing the Imberbus timetable and using more than 20 old and new Routemaster buses to operate it.
-A copy of the full timetable can be downloaded from our website by clicking here and important features this year include:
+We therefore enhanced the Imberbus timetable and used more than 20 old and new Routemaster buses to operate it.
+A copy of last year’s timetable can be downloaded from our website by clicking here and important features included:

 - Departures at least every 15 minutes from Warminster Station to Imber from 9.45am onwards;